 To do this, you must open Internet Explorer and click the "View favorites, feeds, and history" icon (the little star) on the top right corner of the window.
 You can also press ALT+C on your keyboard.
 The Favorites Center is now shown.

 Click the "Pin the Favorites Center" button in the top left corner of the Favorites Center.

 The Favorites Center is now displayed in the Internet Explorer window.
-The space reserved for loading web pages is now reduced because the browser window is split between them and the Favorites Center, as shown in the screenshot below.
+The space reserved for loading web pages is now reduced because the browser window is split between the web pages and the Favorites Center, as shown in the screenshot below.
 You can access all your favorite web pages and folders by clicking the corresponding link in the Favorites Center.
 Browse it like you would browse files and folders in Windows Explorer or File Explorer.

 If you think that the Favorites Center takes too much from your browsing space, you can resize it by dragging and dropping its right side border.
 Move your mouse cursor on top of the border, and when the cursor turns into an arrow with two heads, click the border and drag it to the side you want.

 To close the Favorites Center when it is pinned, click or tap the little X symbol on its top right corner.

 The Favorites Center is now removed from the Internet Explorer window.

 What did you enable: the favorites bar or the favorites center?

 If you use Internet Explorer on a regular basis, having a quick way to access your favorite pages is a must.
 We recommend that you try both methods for displaying your list of favorite web pages and then choose the one that best suits your needs.
 Before closing this article, share with us what you enabled: the bar with favorites or the Favorites Center?